theartofcomputerprogramming/meetup/README.md

 You know where to find me, buddy!

-We continue to look at methods for allocating variable-size blocks of memory in section 2.5 Dynamic Storage Allocation
+We continue to look at methods for allocating variable-size blocks of memory in section 2.5 *Dynamic Storage Allocation*

 The main remaining technique is the buddy system that improves the process of coalescing freed blocks of memory

 Knuth spends considerable time to explain and analyze the expected behavior of the various algorithms in this section.
 This includes programs to simulate an application requesting and releasing memory.
 The results of the simulations are discussed leading Knuth to recommend certain methods over others.

-Finally we wrap up Chapter 2 with section 2.6 History and Bibliography.
+Finally we wrap up *Chapter 2* with section 2.6 *History and Bibliography*.
 It has extensive references that places the topics on trees, lists and memory allocation that we covered in historical context and offers threads for future investigation and discussion

 We'll do some exercises